Google Gemini 3.5 Pro: What did NOT happen on 17 July – and why vendor diversification is mission-critical

 ### What alternatives to Gemini 3.5 Pro are available now?

-OpenAI previewed GPT-5.6 on 26 June, Anthropic launched Claude Sonnet 5 on 30 June, Fable 5 was restored on 1 July.
+OpenAI GPT-5.6 launched on 9 July 2026, Anthropic Claude Fable 5 restored on 1 July, Claude Sonnet 5 launched on 30 June.
 All three are available or in preview while Gemini 3.5 Pro remains in pre-training.

 ### Should Swiss enterprises rely on frontier models or stable versions?